READ OUR MENUS

 The Vortex is required to obey a variety of Liquor Laws to maintain our Liquor License in good standing.
 The livelihood of a whole bunch of really nice people depend on it.
 You may be unaware of some of these laws, so we have compiled the following list for your review, along with one really good suggestion.

-We are prohibited by law from selling alcoholic beverages “to-go,” with the single exception of opened bottles of wine that are not finished when dining on-premise.
+We are prohibited by law from selling alcoholic beverages “to-go,” with the single exception of opened bottles of wine that are not finished when dining with us.
 These bottles may be re-corked and taken home by the customer.
 No other alcohol may leave our premises at any time.

 On Sundays we are prohibited from selling alcohol until 12:30 pm.
 Apparently, drinking a Mimosa at 11:00 o’clock on Sunday morning will make the baby Jesus cry.
 Nobody wants that to happen.